-Algorithm 1 "Inner Loop" for a single event location computation.
+Algorithm 1 'Inner Loop' for a single EL computation.

-- Look up the distribution of peak ground velocity (PGV) values for the event at this location. - (2) FOR each point i in the PGV distribution DO - (3) Look up corresponding distribution of location vulnerability values. - (4) FOR each point j in the vulnerability distribution DO - (5) Compute expected loss for (i, j)and weight according to j. - (6) Add to total loss for i. - (7) END FOR

-(8) Weight the total loss for i according to i's value in the in the PGV distribution and add it to the total loss.

-(9) END FOR (10) return total loss.
+- 1: Look up the distribution of PGV values for the event at this location. - 2: for all each point i in the PGV distribution do - 3: Look up corresponding distribution of location vulnerability values. - 4: for all each point j in the vulnerability distribution do - 5: Compute expected loss for (i, j) and weight according to j. - 6: Add to total loss for i. - 7: end for - 8: Weight the total loss for i according to i's value in the PGV distribution and add it to the total loss. - 9: end for - 10: return total loss.